coachme/config-me/README.md

 This is inspired by the simple `set` and `get` methods of Express, but the similarities end there.
 There are some additional features like the ability to read configuration files from a directory.
 It can read a configuration directory, load all .js files in there and attach the objects found to the main configuration object.

+## Old config-me npm module

+If you are looking for version 0.1.0 of config-me that was previously published on npm you can find more info [in this wiki page](https://github.com/coachme/config-me/wiki/Old-config-me-module).
+The current version of this module is not compatible in any way with version 0.1.0.